On the Efficiency of Highly Stratified Experiments: Introduction

-In the setting described above, we establish two results.
-First, we study the asymptotic properties of a na\"ive method of moments estimator under a finely stratified design.
+In the setting described above, we establish three results.
+First, we study the asymptotic properties of a na\"ive method of moments estimator under a highly stratified design.
 Here, by a na\"ive method of moments estimator, we mean an estimator constructed using a direct sample analog of the moment conditions.
-For example, in the case of the ATE, such an estimator is given by a difference-in-means.
-We show that under a finely stratified design, the na\"ive method of moments estimator achieves the same asymptotic variance as what could typically be attained under alternative treatment assignment schemes only through {\it ex post} covariate adjustment.
-Such adjustment strategies frequently involve the nonparametric estimation of conditional expectations or similar quantities; see, for example, \cite{zhang2008improving}, \cite{tsiatis2008covariate}, \cite{jiang2022improving}, \cite{jiang2022regression-adjusted} and \cite{rafi2023efficient}.\footnote{For related results in the context of observational data see \cite{newey1994asymptotic}, \cite{hahn1998role}, \cite{heckman1998matching}, \cite{imbens2004nonparametric}, \cite{frolich2007nonparametric}, \cite{firpo2007efficient}, \cite{imbens2007mean-squared}, \cite{farrell2015robust}, \cite{abadie2016matching}, and \cite{chernozhukov2017doubledebiasedneyman}.} Second, we argue that in fact the na\"ive method of moments estimator under a finely stratified design is asymptotically efficient by deriving a lower bound on the asymptotic variance of ``regular'' estimators of the parameter of interest in the form of a convolution theorem.
-This result accommodates a large class of possible treatment assignment schemes that are used routinely throughout the sciences, such as stratified block randomization and matched pairs.\footnote{For a discussion of such treatment assignment schemes focused on clinical trials, see \cite{rosenberger2015randomization}; for reviews focused on development economics, see \cite{duflo2007using} and \cite{bruhn2009pursuit}.} We emphasize that, since treatment assignment schemes used in experiments are generally not i.i.d., classical results in, for example, \cite{van_der_vaart1998asymptotic}, do not directly apply.
-Putting these two results together, we show that finely stratified experiments remarkably lead to efficient estimators for a large class of treatment effect parameters while avoiding {\it ex post} covariate adjustment.
-In other words, finely stratified experiments can achieve full efficiency while employing a simple ``hands above the table" estimator \citep[][]{freedman2008regression, lin2013agnostic} in that they avoid specification search and prioritize transparency; borrowing the terminology of \cite{cytrynbaum2023designing}, finely stratified experiments effectively perform nonparametric regression adjustment ``by design.''
+For example, in the case of the ATE, such an estimator is given by the Horvitz-Thompson estimator for the difference in means.
+We show that under a highly stratified design, the na\"ive method of moments estimator achieves the same asymptotic variance as what could typically be attained under alternative treatment assignment mechanisms only through {\it ex post} covariate adjustment using the same set of covariates.
+Such adjustment strategies frequently involve the nonparametric estimation of conditional expectations or similar quantities; see, for example, \cite{zhang2008improving}, \cite{tsiatis2008covariate}, \cite{jiang2022improving}, \cite{jiang2022regression-adjusted} and \cite{rafi2023efficient}.
+We further illustrate that this feature of highly stratified experiments stems from the way in which highly stratified designs balance treatment status across covariate values, a property we define formally below and refer to as ``fast-balancing.''
+Second, we derive a lower bound on the asymptotic variance of regular estimators of the parameter of interest in the form of a convolution theorem.
+This convolution theorem accommodates a large class of possible treatment assignment mechanisms, including covariate adaptive randomization \citep[][]{efron1971forcing, wei1978adaptive,zelen1974randomization, pocock1975sequential,hu2012asymptotic,bugni2018inference,ye2022inference,ma2020statistical,ma2024new}, re-randomization \citep[][]{li2017general,li2018asymptotic,li2020rerandomization,li2020rerandomization-1, cytrynbaum2024finely}, and highly stratified designs \citep[][]{jiang2021bootstrap, bai2022inference, cytrynbaum2023designing}.
+We show that the lower bound is attained by the na\"ive method of moments estimator under a highly stratified design.
+In this sense, the na\"ive method of moments estimator under a highly stratified design is asymptotically efficient.
+More succinctly, we say that highly stratified experiments lead to efficient estimators ``by design.''
+Finally, we strengthen this conclusion by characterizing all regular asymptotically linear estimators for a large class of treatment assignment mechanisms and use this characterization to establish conditions under which the fast-balancing property of highly stratified experiments is in fact a necessary condition for the na\"ive method of moments estimator to attain the efficiency bound.